Measuring the Ejecta Velocities of Type Ia Supernovae from the Pan-STARRS1 Medium Deep Survey: Introduction

-Motivated by the growing evidence that SNe~Ia are likely to result from multiple channels, and that their ejecta velocities could be key to distinguishing between different channels of explosion, we measure the velocity from the \Siii\ absorption line of the SNe~Ia discovered by the Pan-STARRS1 Medium Deep Survey (PS1-MDS) in this paper.
-We aim to investigate the relation between \vsiii\ and various SN and host-galaxy properties, and probe the potential evolution effect and/or demographic change of SN~Ia populations.
+Motivated by the growing evidence that SNe~Ia are likely to result from multiple channels, and that their ejecta velocities could be key to distinguishing between different channels of explosion, we measure the ejecta velocity from the \Siii\ absorption line of the SNe~Ia discovered by the Pan-STARRS1 Medium Deep Survey (PS1-MDS) in this paper.
+We aim to investigate the relations between \vsiii\ and several SN and host-galaxy properties, and compare them with low-$z$ studies.
 A plan of the paper follows.
 In Section~\ref{sec:data} we discuss our SN Ia spectroscopic sample, \vsiii\ measurement, and the determination of host-galaxy parameters.
 The results are shown in Section~\ref{sec:results}.
 The discussion and conclusions are presented in Sections~\ref{sec:discussion} and \ref{sec:conclusions}, respectively.
 Throughout this paper, we assume $\mathrm{H_0}=70$\,km\,s$^{-1}$\,Mpc$^{-1}$ and a flat universe with $\omatter=0.3$ if not mentioned otherwise.